LCC-CIT/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Instructions_Part2_GroupC.md

 - Pop up an alert telling the user what the acceptable input range is.
 - Keep prompting the user for input until it is valid.

-### 3. State Tax
+### 3. Trail Types

 Write a new version of web app III from the last lab that will:

 - Do input validation.

-- Allow the user to enter another state without reloading the web page.
+- Allow the user to enter another activity without reloading the web page.

   (After the results have been shown, ask the user if they want to run the program again.)

  **In the .js file:** Put the code from the previous function into the stub function provided.

-**In the .html file:** Use [CS133JS_Lab04_Part2A_StateTax.html](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part2A_StateTax.html).
+**In the .html file:** Use [CS133JS_Lab04_Part2C_TrailTypes.html](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part2C_TrailTypes.html).

 - Add an input validation loop in the script element that will do all the same kind things as the previous validation loop.
-- Add a loop that will ask the user if they want to enter another state and determine another tax rate.
+- Add a loop that will ask the user if they want to enter another activity and find more trails.

 ## Submitting your lab work on Moodle